cl-porky11/talk/README.txt

 define some other functions, that you will need for extrastuff in the dialog (defun change-state (talker …) …)

-create a table of present talking objects, that maps symbols to talking objects (defparameter *talkers*
+create a table of talking objects, that maps symbols to talking objects (defparameter *talkers*
   (alexandria:plist-hash-table
     '(h "Hans"